 Motivation to join clubs to gain experience is positively correlated with intellectual growth (r=0.207; p <0.05), suggesting that students find participation in clubs meaningful, intellectually stimulating, and beneficial in terms of skill development, and thereby fulfills the need for competence.
 As a result, students who are motivated to join clubs to gain experience report a higher level of intellectual growth.
 Motivation to join clubs to meet new people is positively correlated with social support (r=0.211; p<0.05), suggesting that participation in clubs fulfills the need for relatedness and social connectedness.
 Motivation to join clubs to meet new people is positively correlated with well-being (r=0.210; p<0.05), suggesting that participation in clubs fulfills the need for relatedness, and social interaction with club members is enjoyable, resulting in reduced stress, and enhanced overall well-being.
-Frequency of participation in clubs more often find participation in clubs enjoyable, fulfilling, and less stressful, and as result report a higher level of well-being (r=0.178; p<0.05), suggesting that sophomores report a higher level of well-being as a result of participation in student clubs compared to others.
+Frequency of participation in clubs more often find participation in clubs enjoyable, fulfilling, and less stressful, and as result report a higher level of well-being, compared to students who participate less often.
+Being a sophomore is positively correlated with well-being (r=0.178; p<0.05), suggesting that sophomores report a higher level of well-being as a result of participation in student clubs compared to others.
 This finding means that not all students benefit equally from participating in student clubs.
 Lastly, Motivation to join clubs to pursue interests and hobbies is positively correlated with number of clubs joined (r=0.393; p<0.05), and with frequency of participation joined (r=0.210; p<0.05),